warezoid/bitcointags/docs/DOCUMENTATION.md

 Algorithms in Bitcointags are defined as functions and processes containing advanced logic.
 Their development was done with versatility in mind, which allows easy implementation of these algorithms in various applications.

 #### isCurrency
-The isCurrency algorithm determines whether the text value in the current element, if any, contains a currency symbol from the list of supported currencies, or whether it is in a format compatible with Bitcointags.
+The isCurrency algorithm determines whether the text value in the current element, if any, contains a currency symbol from the list of supported currencies and whether it is in a format compatible with Bitcointags.

 If the text value passes positive logic, the algorithm returns a logical one, allowing the program to continue.
 If not, the program does not continue.
 Therefore, in Bitcointags, the isCurrency algorithm is always called inside a condition.

-The value returned by the isCurrency algorithm is also affected by the output of the getAmount function, which is described separately below.
+The value returned by the isCurrency algorithm is also affected by the output of the formatCheck function, which is described separately below.

-The algorithm is called whenever the listener is activated by the mouseover event described above.
+The algorithm is called by the [mouseover](#mouseover) event listener described above.
+Due to the high call frequency of this algorithm, it was designed with an emphasis on maximizing the optimization and efficiency of the *[sieve effect](#terminology)*.

 For a better understanding, the diagram below can be used.